state-requirements-hero

 FOOD HANDLER

-• Food handler certificates are not required in the State of New Carolina, but your local health department may have other requirements.
+• Food handler cards or certificates are not required in North Carolina.
+However, your local health department may have other requirements.

 FOOD HANDLER